5432roy/dmv-mock-test/README.md

 ---

-## Development Process and Tools

-- **Repository Management:**
-  - Use GitHub for version control.
-  - Maintain branches for feature development and use pull requests for code reviews.
-- **Local Development:**
-  - Set up a local React development environment.
-  - Use ESLint and Prettier for code quality.
-- **Continuous Deployment:**
-  - Configure Cloudflare Pages to auto-deploy changes pushed to the main branch.
-- **Collaboration:**
-  - Utilize GitHub Issues and Projects to track tasks, bugs, and feature requests.

----

-## Monetization Strategy
+## Future Updates

-- **Ad Integration:**
-  - Integrate with an ads API (e.g., Google AdSense).
-  - Place ads in non-intrusive locations to ensure the primary focus remains on the test experience.

----

-## Security, Performance, and Scalability

 - **Security:**
-  - Utilize Cloudflare’s built-in security features (SSL, CDN, DDoS protection).
-  - Secure user data with Firebase (once implemented).
-- **Performance:**
-  - Optimize the React app for fast load times.
-  - Leverage Cloudflare Pages for global, fast content delivery.
+  - Utilize Cloudflare for DDoS protection.
-- **Scalability:**
+- **Features**
-  - Design a modular codebase to support future features and user growth.
-  - Prepare for increased database demands with scalable solutions like Firebase.
+  - User login to keep track of question history
+  - Navigate to the manual to learn instead of only answering questions
+  - Traffic Icons related questions

 ---

-## Testing and Maintenance

-- **Testing:**
-  - Implement unit and integration tests for key components.
-  - Conduct user testing to gather feedback and iterate on the UI/UX.
-- **Maintenance:**
-  - Monitor and resolve user-reported issues promptly.
-  - Regularly update dependencies and ensure high code quality.

----

 ## Timeline and Milestones

-1. **Initial Setup (Early Stage):**
+1. **Early Stage - Done:**
    - Create the GitHub repository and initialize the React project.
-   - Develop the basic test flow (single question, answer feedback).
+   - Implement the basic test flow as a static page (single question, answer feedback).
-   - Deploy on Cloudflare Pages.
+   - Deploy to the web.
    - *Estimated Completion:* 2-3 weeks.
+   - *Completed in:* 4 days.

-2. **Early Stage Enhancements:**
+2. **Middle Stage - Done:**
-   - Implement the question reporting feature.
+   - Set up the database.
+   - Transition to a dynamic page to interact with the database.
    - Refine UI design and basic ad integration.
+   - Add bug report to get feedback from users into database
-   - *Estimated Completion:* Additional 2-3 weeks.
+   - *Estimated Completion:* Additional 1-2 weeks.

-3. **Middle Stage Development:**
+   - *Completed in:* 8 days.

+4. **Final Stage**
+   - Get permission from Google Adsense and start generating revenue.
-   - Add user authentication and history tracking via Firebase.
+   - Add user authentication and history tracking.
    - Expand the question bank to support multiple states.
-   - *Estimated Completion:* 4-6 weeks after early stage.
+   - *Estimated Completion:* 4-6 weeks.

-4. **Ongoing Maintenance:**
+6. **Ongoing Maintenance:**
    - Continuous testing, UI improvements, and feature updates based on user feedback.

 ---